Big Brother 15 (American season)

 Big Brother 15 is the fifteenth season of the American reality television series Big Brother.
-The season premiered on June 26, 2013, broadcast on CBS and Slice in Canada, and ended with a 90-minute season finale on September 18, 2013, after 90 days of competition.
+The season premiered on June 26, 2013, broadcast on CBS and Global in Canada, and ended with a 90-minute season finale on September 18, 2013, after 90 days of competition.
 Julie Chen returned as host.
 On September 18, 2013, Andy Herren was crowned the winner defeating GinaMarie Zimmerman in a 7-2 jury vote.
 Elissa Slater was voted as the season's America's Favorite HouseGuest.

 This season was the last to be broadcast on 4:3 standard definition and would be broadcast on high-definition television in the future.

 Format

 The format remains largely unchanged from previous seasons.
 The contestants, who are referred to as "HouseGuests", are sequestered in the Big Brother House with no contact to or from the outside world.
 Each week, the HouseGuests take part in several compulsory challenges that determine who will win food, luxuries, and power in the House.
 The winner of the weekly Head of Household competition is guaranteed a week of safety and nominates two fellow HouseGuests for eviction.
 After a HouseGuest becomes Head of Household, he or she is ineligible to take part in the next Head of Household competition.
 HouseGuests usually also take part in weekly Have vs. Have-Not competitions in which they are divided into either the "Haves" or the "Have-Nots" depending on their performance in the competition.
 HouseGuests that become "Have-Nots" for the week have to eat "Big Brother slop" along with a weekly food restriction (chosen by the viewing public), take cold showers, and sleep on beds that look like airplane seats.
 The winner of the Power of Veto competition wins the right to revoke the nomination of one of the nominated HouseGuests.
 If the Veto winner uses this power, the person (Head of Household or M.V.P.) who nominated the vetoed player must immediately nominate another HouseGuest for eviction.